programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 {% include figure.html src="../images/fig-5-command-prompt-window-getting-to-c.png" caption="Figure 5: Navigating to the C:\ Directory in Command Prompt" %}

-1. Then type `cd mallet `and you are in the `MALLET`directory.
+1. Then type `cd mallet `and you are in the MALLETdirectory.
 Anything you type in the command prompt window is a *command*.
 There are commands like `cd` (change directory) and `dir` (list directory contents) that the computer understands.
-You have to tell the computer explicitly that 'this is a `MALLET` command' when you want to use `MALLET`.
-You do this by telling the computer to grab its instructions from the `MALLET` *bin*, a subfolder in `MALLET` that contains the core operating routines.
+You have to tell the computer explicitly that 'this is a MALLET command' when you want to use MALLET.
+You do this by telling the computer to grab its instructions from the MALLET *bin*, a subfolder in MALLET that contains the core operating routines.
 2. Type `bin\mallet` as in Figure 6.
-If all has gone well, you should be presented with a list of `MALLET` commands – congratulations!
+If all has gone well, you should be presented with a list of MALLET commands – congratulations!
 If you get an error message, check your typing.
 Did you use the wrong slash?
 Did you set up the environment variable correctly?
-Is `MALLET` located at `C:\mallet` ?
+Is MALLET located at `C:\mallet` ?

 {% include figure.html src="../images/fig-6command-prompt-mallet-installed.png" caption="Figure 6: Command Prompt MALLET Installed" %}